chauxvive/100-days-of-code/log.md

   * One more set of videos in this project to go!
 * Spent more time brainstorming apps.
 Up to 54/100 ideas, many of which I'm excited about.
 Many of these are apps I really could use, and several are so specialized I'm sure they don't exist.
 Working on these will give me the practice and portfolio of independent projects I need.

 **Thoughts**: I love that I understand so much of this now.
 The components I'm learning to build will be helpful in so many projects.
-Brian was playing "Shooglenifty" this grey morning and I am missing Ireland bigtime.
+Brian was playing "Shooglenifty" this grey morning and I am missing Ireland big-time.

 **Links to work:**
 1. [Team Treehouse Profile](https://teamtreehouse.com/mp15)